MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-upgrade-project.md

 ## Configuration considerations
-- if you made changes to an entity form, then it will show as
+If you make changes to a mobile entity, it will show as **Overridden**.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-upgrade-overridden.png)